yuriylesyuk/smartdocs-services/README.md

 [ ] REFACTOR: pipe file object from import to render function

 ### drupal module distribution
-[x] add 'import swagger specification' permission
+[x] add 'import OpenAPI specification' permission
 [ ] _install hook. do we need it?
 [x] wrap it up as an drupal module